-How Adware Extensions in Apple, Google Stores Put Users At Risk
+How Safe Are Browser Extensions?
+Adware Extensions Erode Trust in Apple, Google App Stores

 As news hit last week of a zero-day remote code execution (RCE) vulnerability in Google Chrome that only requires a user to land on or be redirected to a malicious website, we take a look at the threat posed by browser extensions.
 Search redirection is a favorite trick of adware extensions, as we found out in this analysis of an extension hosted in both Google’s Chrome Store and Apple’s Safari Gallery*.